Search

 "Microsoft's deep ties to OpenAI underpin its leadership in enterprise AI, but they also introduce concentration risk," said Zavier Wong, market analyst at eToro.

-It predicted Azure growth to stay stable in the period from January to March, after slowing in the last three months of 2025, which it partially blamed on AI chip capacity constraints.
+Microsoft predicted Azure growth to stay stable in the period from January to March at 37% to 38%, after slowing in the last three months of 2025, partially due to AI chip capacity constraints.

 "If I had taken the graphics processing units that just came online in the first quarter and second quarter, and allocated them all to Azure, the KPI (growth) would have been over 40%," Microsoft finance chief Amy Hood said on a post-earnings call.